cambridge-cares/TheWorldAvatar/Agents/StatusAgent/README.md

 ## Accessing the Status Agent

-To access the Status Agent's webpage, simply visit the `/status` URL of the server the agent is running on.
+To access the Status Agent's webpage, simply visit the `/dashboard` URL of the server the agent is running on.

-The following URLs are also made available via HTTP requests:

-* `/status/list-tests`: Provides a list of all available tests.
-* `/status/test=TESTNAME`: Execute the test with the input name.

-## Adding new tests

-TODO

 ## Building the Image
 The `docker` folder contains the required files to build a Docker Image for the StatusAgent service; the `Dockerfile` file contains the instructions to build an Image; before making any changes to it, please consult the application's developer or the system administrators at CMCL (Michael Hillman <mdhillman@cmclinnovations.com>, Owen Parry <oparry@cmclinnovations.com>).